-“We are obsessive about the experiences we create—including the experiences our clients have when they visit our studios.
-And that’s why Envoy is critical to us.
+“We are obsessive about the experiences we create, and that’s why Envoy is critical to us.
 It’s our opening engagement that frames the continued sophistication they will encounter inside our studios.”—Brent Turner, SVP of Solutions

 - Lacking balance between community and confidentiality